-&c. &c.
 "So great is my confidence in the article, that I usually prescribe it in preference to any other, in order to make sure of obtaining the remedy in its purest and best condition.

-Sold by ANSAR, HARFORD, and Co., 77, Strand, Lon-don, Dr. de Jongh's sole British Consignees; in THECOUNTRY existing for these preparations).
-Strongly Recommended by the Medical Profession.
+Sold by ANSAR, HARFORD, and Co., 77, Strand, Lon-don, Dr. de Jongh's sole British Consignees; IN THE COUNTRY by many respectable Chemists.